tombee/conductor/CONTRIBUTING.md

 ## License

-By contributing to Conduct, you agree that your contributions will be licensed under the Apache 2.0 License.
+By contributing to Conductor, you agree that your contributions will be licensed under the Apache 2.0 License.